"This (museum) was one of the highlights of our three days along the Colorado."

 Spanning nearly 6,000 square feet, our museum proudly showcases artifacts from the prehistoric era to modern-day events.
 Step into the past with our extensive collection of pictures depicting life in the early 1900s.
 Experience a simpler time with our kitchen display, showing life without electricity.
 Our exhibits cover a wide range of topics, including farm and ranch life, the history of Marble Falls schools, geology, lakes, rivers and dams.
 Don't miss our collection of Native American artifacts or our beloved Rockie, a 700-year-old bison.
 Discover the history and beauty of Marble Falls and the surrounding communities at The Falls on the Colorado Museum. |

-A big thank-you to all the generous donors who sponsored these windows—your support is making this restoration possible!
+These upgrades will restore the building’s historic character while also boosting energy efficiency.
+A heartfelt thank-you goes out to all the generous donors who made this possible—your support is bringing this vision to life!
 Learn more about this restoration project and how you can help preserve this historic building. |

 HoursMonday - Saturday: